pyudev/pyudev/doc/api/toolkit.rst

       is passed straight to the inherited constructor of :class:`~QtCore.QObject`.

+   .. attribute:: monitor

+      The :class:`~pyudev.Monitor` observed by this object.

+   .. attribute:: notifier

+      The underlying :class:`QtCore.QSocketNotifier` used to watch the :attr:`monitor`

    .. pyqt4:signal:: deviceEvent(action, device)

       Emitted upon any device event.  ``action`` is a unicode string